 Effective treatment requires a detailed assessment to find out the nature and extent of the problem.
 Therefore, your first session will include an in-depth interview.
 In addition you may be asked to complete questionnaires to further describe the concerns you have.
 After this process is complete, a therapist will discuss the results with you and either plan treatment or suggest outside resources to assist you.
 You will be actively involved in setting the specific goals and pace of treatment.

 As psychology clinics, we do not prescribe medicine.
 However, we base our treatment programs on current clinical research on the most effective ways to address specific problems, and this may include coordinating treatment with your outside medical professionals, with your permission.

 For all three clinics, there is a standard fee of $20 for the first session.
 Fees for any additional assessment and treatment are determined on a sliding-scale basis, according to your ability to pay.

 Information you share with staff members is held in the strictest confidence.
 Purdue Psychology Treatment and Research Clinics follow confidentiality guidelines consistent with professional and ethical standards, and state and federal law.
 These will be explained in your first meetings for assessment.

-The clinics are staffed by advanced graduate students in clinical psychology, who regularly consult with faculty supervisors and each other to insure quality service and to improve their skills.
+The clinics are staffed by advanced graduate students in clinical psychology enrolled in the Clinical Psychology program at Purdue.
+All students regularly consult with faculty supervisors and each other to insure quality service and improve their skills.
 To facilitate supervision, all treatment sessions either will be recorded or observed, with your written consent.